vinefeeder/HellYes/README.md

 ### Overview

-A generic L3 downloader for DRM content which comes in two versions
+A generic L3 downloader for DRM content which comes in three versions

 *   allhell3.py
 *   allhell3gui.py
+*   gui.py

 Allhell3.py is coded for the all browsers (tested on Chrome, Firefox and Edge) and is supplied very nearly ready to download all media protected by widevine.
 You just need to provide a working Content Decryption Module and call it device.wvd and place it in the top level folder of HellYes

-allhell3gui.py is a Graphical User Interface version of allhell3.py.
+gui.py is the latest Graphical User Interface version of allhell3.py. allhell3gui.py is the original gui version.

 In use, the style of entering data is a little different. allhell3.py uses a paste _without echo to the screen_, and uses Ctrl+D (Linux) or Ctrl+Z (Windows) to signal the end of the cURL input.
-allhell3gui.py uses a paste _with echo to the screen_, and uses button clicks to process data.
+gui.py uses a paste _with echo to the screen_, and uses button clicks to process data.
 Use whichever you like best on your system....
-In both versions a downloader (N\_m3u8DL-RE) may be used to download the media.
+In both versions a downloader (N\_m3u8DL-RE) or Dash-mpd-cli may be used to download the media.
+Note that the dash-mpd-cli downloader will download subtitles as a separate file and it will NOT be muxed with the video.

-But either will need you to download some helper software.
+You will need you to download some helper software.

 ### Pre Use Instructions

 Install the following:

 *   See the code at [https://github.com/nilaoda/N\_m3u8DL-RE](https://github.com/nilaoda/N_m3u8DL-RE), download the latest release.
 Unzip and save to a folder named 'binaries'.
 It can be anywhere on your system.
 So long as 'binaries' is in your Path.
+* s See the code at [https://github.com/emarsden/dash-mpd-cli/releases] for details of dash-mpd-cli downloader.
 *   Do the same with [ffmpeg](https://www.videohelp.com/software/ffmpeg) and [MKVToolNix](https://www.videohelp.com/software/MKVToolNix) etc.
 *   See [https://www.videohelp.com/software/ffmpeg](https://www.videohelp.com/software/ffmpeg) for more information about ffmpeg.
 *   See [https://www.videohelp.com/software/MKVToolNix](https://www.videohelp.com/software/MKVToolNix) for more information about MKVToolNix.